Home » Symptoms » Cat Symptoms A-Z » Running away from the Food Bowl

 Basics and possible causes

-Cats are naturally picky eaters and sensitive to changes in their environment or in the food itself.
-Their behavior at the food bowl can be affected by various reasons, ranging from physical discomfort to emotional stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being..
+Cats are naturally picky eaters and sensitive to changes in their environment or the food itself.
+Their behavior at the food bowl can be affected by various reasons, ranging from physical discomfort to emotional stress.

-Some cats are sensitive to food changes.
-A sudden change in the type or brand of food can cause the cat to reject the new food.
-Certain ingredients or textures can also be perceived as unpleasant by cats, leading to a rejection of the food.
+Some cats are sensitive to changes in food.
+A sudden change in the type or brand of food can cause a cat to reject the new food.
+Certain ingredients or textures can also be perceived as unpleasant by cats, leading to food rejection.

 Typical accompanying symptoms